dorik/s3-presigner/README.md

 - [ ] Set a limit for each file size
 - [ ] Notify server after image successfully uploaded

-## Contribution
+## 🧑🏻‍💻 Contribution

-Feel free to send a pull request for any improvement to the library
+Feel free to send a pull request for any improvement to the library.
+Don't forget to add emojies 🙌